niravdd/ArtSmoker/SPEC.md

 14. **Browse gallery**: Switch to Gallery view — verify generated images and videos appear with the Media filter (All / 2D Artwork / Video), style filter, and search.
 Test multi-select and bulk delete (both image and video assets).
 15. **Test AssetViewer buttons**: Open an image asset — verify "2D Studio" and "Add Text" buttons appear.
 Open a type-studio asset — verify "Edit in Type Studio" button appears.
 Click a video card — verify the video player modal opens with metadata.
 16. **Test style_snapshot**: Delete a style, then view an asset that was generated with it — verify the style name still displays from the snapshot.
-17. **Test Model Settings**: Click "Model Settings" in the sidebar — verify the modal shows Image Models, Video Models, LLM & Post-Processing tabs, and Registry JSON.
-Verify video models show regions and pricing.
-Try Sync from AWS — verify both image and video models are discovered.
+17. **Test Model Settings**: Click "Model Settings" in any studio sidebar — verify it opens to the relevant tab.
+Tabs: Image Studio, Video Studio, Chat Studio, Type Studio, Shared Studio, Prompt Templates, Registry JSON.
+All sections should be collapsible with Show All / Hide All toggles.
+LLM categories and post-processing should show dropdown model pickers (not raw text fields).
+Try Sync from AWS — verify image, video, and chat models are discovered.
 17. **Test content moderation**: Generate with a prompt that triggers moderation — verify the system tries alternative models first (emerald dialog) before suggesting a rewrite (amber dialog).
 Test the rewrite option in each dialog — verify the rewritten prompt appears in the enhanced prompt area (not the original textarea) with the amber disclaimer.
 Verify the original prompt is preserved.
 Enable "Prompt Pre-Check" and test with a borderline prompt — verify the indigo pre-check dialog appears with specific issues, model switch, and rewrite options.
+18. **Test Chat Studio**: Navigate to Chat Studio, select a model and region, type a message.
+Verify streaming response with markdown rendering and code highlighting.
+Test: create/rename/delete sessions, vision (paste an image), context compaction (fill context then compact), export as Markdown, fork from a message, regenerate a response.
+19. **Test i18n**: Click a language button (JA, ZH, KO, FR, ES) in the nav bar.
+Verify all UI text switches to the selected language.
+Switch back to EN.
+Verify prompts in non-English languages show the bilingual preview (Original/English tabs) in Image Studio and Video Studio.
+20. **Test prompt templates**: Open Model Settings → Prompt Templates.
+Verify two-level navigation: "View All" opens groups, "Expand editors" opens text boxes.
+Edit a template, remove a required variable — verify "Fix & Save" offers to auto-insert it.
+Test "Enhance with AI" and "Reset to Default".
+21. **Test custom confirmation dialogs**: Click "Sync from AWS" — verify a styled modal appears (not a browser confirm popup).
+Same for delete operations.
-18. **Verify API docs**: Visit `http://localhost:8000/docs` — verify all endpoints are documented (including `/api/admin/*`).
+22. **Verify API docs**: Visit `http://localhost:8000/docs` — verify all endpoints are documented (including `/api/admin/*`, `/api/chat/*`, `/api/video/*`).

 <a id="13-aws-bedrock-pricing--cost-breakdown"></a>